I keep encountering errors, lockups, or the program closes unexpectedly when I run Chief Architect on my Mac computer. What might be the cause?

 See Knowledge Base article: Locating the Message Log.

 Export or save your System Information.

 See Knowledge Base article: Retrieving System Information to Send to Technical Support.

-Sign in to the Online Support Center and create a new support case to send to Technical Support.
+Sign in to the Technical Support Center and create a new support case to send to Technical Support.

-See Knowledge Base article: Using the Online Support Center.
+See Knowledge Base article: Using the Technical Support Center.

 Give the case a short but descriptive title.

 In the text of the case, type a detailed description of the problem, including the exact steps that caused the crash or error to occur, if at all possible.

 Click the Browse button and attach the Crash Log, Screenshot Images, the Project Backup, Message Log, and System Information files to your case before submitting it.